× Search

 The true cost of waste in a project is often underestimated.

-It is estimated by Zero Waste Scotland that 13% of raw materials ordered are discarded unused.
-With many main contractors struggling to make 2% profit margins we need to understand that by reducing waste we will increase our efficiency and profitability.
+It is estimated that 13 percent of construction raw materials ordered are discarded unused and waste remains a big problem in the existing built environment.
+With many contractors struggling to make 2 percent profit margins and FM service providers working to stringent budget controls, it is clear that by reducing waste we will increase our efficiency and profitability.

-Most waste is produced on-site through: over-ordering; ordering the wrong thing; damage by mishandling materials; off-cuts; inadequate storage of materials; and unnecessary packaging of construction materials, e.g. plastics and cardboard.
-All of this before we even consider the cost of the processes and the amount of Carbon involved!
+Most site based waste is produced through: over-ordering; ordering the wrong thing; misuse; damage through mishandling; excessive off-cuts; inadequate storage; and unnecessary packaging, e.g. plastics and cardboard.
+All of this before we even consider the cost of the inefficient processes and the Carbon involved!

-In addition, reducing our consumption of raw materials and being more efficient with what we use results in a wide range of environmental and social benefits associated with the consumption of fewer resources and the disposal of waste products.
-Clearly there is a cost saving too.
+Reducing our consumption of raw materials and being more efficient with what we use and how we use it delivers a wide range of environmental and social benefits as well as the obvious opportunities for cost savings.

 The waste hierarchy